IntersectMBO/cardano-coin-selection/information/specification.md

 One simple strategy for *selecting coins* might be to mimic what we do when making a payment with coins and banknotes in the physical world.
-By giving the recipient an amount that's as close as possible to the amount they're asking for, we can minimize the amount of change they need to return to us.
+By giving the recipient an amount that's as close as possible to the amount they're expecting, we can minimize the amount of change they need to return to us.

 However, trying to replicate this strategy with a UTxO-based wallet has an undesirable effect: minimizing the total value of selected coins will also